Time-Series Synthesizer

 Generate a time series.

 This method generates a new time series.
-The instance should be trained via the method fit
+The instance should be trained via the method fit before calling sample.

 The generated time series has the same length of the training data.
 However, in the case of multi-entity time series, it is possible

-to augment the number of entities by specifying the parameter n_entities
+to augment the number of entities by specifying the parameter n_entities.

 For a multi-entity sample, there are two major arguments that can be used to modify the results: fidelity and smoothing.